Microsoft prices Wi-Fi Surface tablet below new Apple iPad

 The iPad's popularity demolished the market for mini-laptops called netbooks, and crimped the sales of full-scale PCs, eating away at Microsoft's Windows market.

-Based on a Nvidia Corp (NVDA.O) chip designed by ARM Holdings ARM.L, the Surface will run a simplified version of Windows 8 that is not compatible with old Microsoft applications.
+Based on a Nvidia Corp chip designed by ARM Holdings, the Surface will run a simplified version of Windows 8 that is not compatible with old Microsoft applications.

 However, the tablet will feature new app-style versions of Office mainstays such as Word, PowerPoint and Excel, and will include Xbox games, video and music apps.